sambhav228/Driver-Drowsiness-Detection-App/README.md

       Cross platform and efficient health care apps for the society/companies.
  ## 📌 Introduction

  This Application will detect drowsiness of a driver while driving car and raise alarm with a alret message on screen.
 If a driver is closing their eyes for more than 3 second continuosly a alarm will raise which will make them wake up in full journey and keep them safe while driving.
+This app will work with all types of Road Transport Vechciles.